 What to expect

-We're serious about our music, but we're also just a friendly group of adults from all walks of life including students and professionals who really like to sing.
+We're serious about our music, but we're also a friendly group of students and professionals who really like to sing.
 After rehearsals, we generally head to the pub, and there are regular social events after concerts and throughout the year.

 The audition shouldn't be seen as an ordeal.
 It's an opportunity for our Musical Director to get to know your voice, its range and tonal qualities, and to see whether you'll fit in with the sound and pace of the choir.
 There is no need to prepare a piece, although if you wish to do so, you may; alternatively, you can sing one of the ones we're rehearsing.
 You will also be asked to do a few vocal and aural exercises and to try some sight-reading.